windscope/EECS482-OperatingSystem/ReadingNotes/OSPI.md

 			- What happen if we released the lock's spin lock before the call to put to waiting queue.
 				- Another thread may call release the lock and make current thread on ready list which make it both on waiting and on ready list.- Care is needed to prevent a waiting thread from being put back on the ready list until it has completed its context switch
 		- 5.7.6 implementing condition variables: Similar to lock.
 One attention: if lock can pass, we then can implement cv by using a self-contended lock

+Chapter 6
+---
+- 6.4 Multi-object Atomicity
+	- 6.4.1: careful class design
+		- decide the atomicity range of the method is crucial.
+Many functionality need not to be atomic could make the design simple.
+	- 6.4.2: Acquire-all/release-all
+		- Better interface design has limits.
+Multiple locks are needed for greater concurrency or just for the functionality.
+Multi-locked method principles: Acquire-All/Release-All
+		- __(1) Acquire-All/Release-All__ : to acquire every lock that may be needed at any point while processing the entire set of operation in the request.
+Then, once the thread has all of the locks it might need, the thread can execute the request and finally release all locks.
+		- Pros:
+			- Acquire all/release-all allows significant concurrency, When individual requests touch non-overlapping subsets of state protected by different locks, they can proceed in parallel.
+			- Acquire-all/release-all make parallel operation can always express as series operation. __Serializability__.
+		- Cons
+			- Hard to know what exactly locks will be needed by a request before beginning to process it.
+				- potential Solution: conservatively acquire more locks than needed.
+	- __(2) Two-phase locking__
+		- two phase locking refines the acquire-all/release-all pattern to address the  issue of unknown the locks need to have.
+		- Locks are adding as needed, and then unlock at the end of the method.
+		- Pros:
+			- Better concurrency.
+			- Serializability
+			- Easy to implemented
+		- Cons:
+			- Dedlock